MicrosoftDocs/fabric-docs/docs/data-science/r-flight-delay.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-This articles uses the [nycflights13](https://github.com/hadley/nycflights13) data to predict whether a plane arrives more than 30 minutes late.
+This article uses the [nycflights13](https://github.com/hadley/nycflights13) data to predict whether a plane arrives more than 30 minutes late.
 We then use the prediction results to build an interactive Power BI dashboard.

 In this tutorial, you learn how to: